Laser beam

 In a 2009 biodiversity report commissioned by Bristol City Council, it was suggested that Bathurst Basin would be suitable for floating reed beds and kingfisher perches.

-Cumberland Road developments
+Cumberland Road closure